 Low Specification.
-Self-excited analogue AS type AVRs are used on P0/P1, S4, and HC5 (S5) alternators, with a standard specification.
-AS type AVRs can also be offered on UC22 (S2) and UC27 (S3) alternators, as an optional specification.
+Self-excited analogue AS type AVRs are used on P0/P1, UC22 (S2), UC27(S3), S4, and S5 alternators, with a standard specification.

 The Medium Specification.
 AS540 type AVR powered by stator Auxiliary Winding, is available on S0/S1 alternators as a standard specification, identified as Winding 706.
 Many AvK alternators also use this medium specification design of excitation system with digital AVRs.